Skip To Content

 When applying a user input to a feature layer with required fields, ensure that its required property is set to true to avoid submission errors.

-• Show QR code scanner—Use QR code scanner in the input dialog box for text field entry.
+• Show barcode scanner—Use barcode scanner on the input dialog box for text field entry.

 Note: